theHostileNegotiator/KWBandage/PatchNotes.md

 #### Assimilator
 1. Reaper 17 uses Scrin Assimilator instead of their own
 	* Created Reaper 17 assimilator units for Reaper 17, edited required structures and husks to support new engineer unit.
+#### Shock Trooper
+1. AI using lower Tier heavy units would attempt to crush unit as if were a basic infantry unit despite not being able to
+	* Increased the squad unit crushable level to match the infantry unit
 #### Cultist
 1. Armor, in particular CANNON vulnerability is representative of general Infantry Armor before TW 1.05
 	* Reduced CANNON vulnerability to 25%